-As an integrated handling, transport and logistics provider, the Port Logistics subgroup offers services along the logistics chain between international ports and their European hinterland.
+As an integrated handling, transport and logistics provider, the Port Logistics subgroup offers services throughout the logistics chain between international ports and their European hinterland.
 The geographical focus of its operating activities is on the Port of Hamburg and its hinterland.
 The Port of Hamburg is an international hub for container transport by sea and land, with an optimal link to the economies of Central and Eastern Europe, Scandinavia and the Baltic region.
 The company’s core lines of business are represented by the Container, Intermodal and Logistics segments.

 The Intermodal segment is the second-largest of HHLA’s segments in terms of revenue and earnings.
 As a further key element of HHLA’s business model, which is vertically integrated along the transport chain, the segment provides a comprehensive rail and truck network for seaport-hinterland traffic and, increasingly, continental traffic.
-The rail companies METRANS and POLZUG operate regular direct connections between the ports on the North and Baltic seas and between the Northern Adriatic and its hinterland, as well as inland terminals to provide a comprehensive range of services for maritime logistics.
+HHLA’s rail companies operate regular direct connections between the ports on the North and Baltic seas and between the Northern Adriatic and its hinterland, as well as inland terminals to provide a comprehensive range of services for maritime logistics.
 In addition to transshipment services at the Port of Hamburg, the trucking subsidiary CTD transports containers by road, both locally and over long-haul distances within Europe.